ApeWorX/ape/docs/userguides/plugins.md

 `setup.py`, depending on what type of plugin you want to create.
 This guide is intended to assist in both of those use-cases.

-The following is a list of example plugins to use a reference when developing your own plugins:
+The following is a list of example plugins to use as a reference when developing plugins:

 * `CompilerAPI`: [the Solidity plugin](https://github.com/apeworx/ape-solidity)
 * `ProviderAPI`: [the Infura plugin](https://github.com/apeworx/ape-infura)